adrianagm/SMCMapViewer/README.md

 ### Setting up the map

-Let’s create a map of the center of London with pretty Cloudmade tiles.
+Let’s create a map of the center of Seville with pretty Cloudmade tiles.
 First we’ll initialize the map and set its view to our chosen geographical coordinates and a zoom level:

 > `var map = SMC.map('map').setView([37.383333, -5.983333], 11);`